nanajjar/uncc_cs2-pretext-project/notes/master-guide.md

     3. Conclude with a refined, well-tested Java solution.
     4. Provide reflection prompts or expansions for lab/homework tasks.
 * Secondary Action: If new examples or scenarios are introduced, keep the style consistent with Audrey’s Music Library or similarly concrete, real-world contexts.
 Show partial code, highlight pitfalls, and reinforce how the design recipe addresses them.

+> **Clarification:**
+>
+> * Chapter 2 is on step 3, chapter 3 is on step 4, and so on.
+The first step will be covered at the end.
+> * Continue focusing on Python in examples, preserving the same narrative (e.g., Audrey's library).
+> * Show how we'd do minimal Java parallels at the end, clarifying that deeper Java syntax coverage will come in later chapters.
+> * After Chapter 2, ensure each subsequent chapter references and builds upon these *same design-recipe fundamentals* in a consistent voice.

 By adhering to these guidelines, the final product—be it a textbook, a set of online modules, or a series of handouts—will present students with a unified and constructivist learning journey.
 They’ll see how disciplined design thinking, combined with Java’s typing and OOP features, can dramatically improve both the readability and correctness of their code.